 Historic Sanctuary of Machu Picchu

 The UNESCO Historic Sanctuary of Machu Picchu covers 80,540 acres (32,600 ha), protecting not just the archaeological site, but the Andean cloud forest environment that surrounds it.
-Mild, humid temperatures and regular rainfall give life to thick green foliage and remarkable diversity, including more than 300 species of orchids, endangered spectacled bears and hundreds of bird species.
+Mild, humid temperatures and regular rainfall give life to thick green foliage and remarkable diversity, including more than 300 species of orchids, endangered spectacled bears and hundreds of bird species (making it perfect for birdwatching).

 Mandor is a small but beautiful waterfall within Los Jardines de Mandor (Mandor Gardens), a privately operated ecological conservation and reforestation project on the banks of the Urubamba River.
 Take a free afternoon in Aguas Calientes and make the trip to explore the botanical gardens and see the falls.
 Jardines de Mandor also has a small restaurant and ecolodge.
 The 2.5-mile (4 km) walk there takes 50 minutes.